UrbsLab/STREAMLINE/README.md

    7. Run mode flexibility
    8. More advanced users can easily add their own scikit-learn compatible modeling algorithms to STREAMLINE

-We recommend reviewing [./info/about.md](info/about.md) to gain a deeper understanding of STREAMLINE with respect to it's overall design, what it includes, what it can be used for, and implementation highlights that differentiate it from other AutoML tools.
+We recommend reviewing the [about section](https://urbslab.github.io/STREAMLINE/about.html) in the documentation to gain a deeper understanding of STREAMLINE with respect to it's overall design, what it includes, what it can be used for, and implementation highlights that differentiate it from other AutoML tools.